-JDR team members work on site following the 1999 earthquake in Turkey.
+JDR team members work on site following the 2015 earthquake in Nepal.

 JICA dispatches Japan Disaster Relief (JDR) teams and provides emergency relief supplies when major disasters occur, mainly in but not limited to developing areas, in response to requests received from the governments of affected countries or international agencies.

 Japan's disaster relief activities date back to the late 1970s, when medical teams were dispatched to assist Cambodian refugees.
 In September 1987, the Japan Disaster Relief Team Law (the JDR Law) was enacted to enhance dispatch systems for rescue and expert teams.
 A partial revision of the Japan International Cooperation Agency Law, which involves the addition of emergency relief supplies to its scope of operation, led to the establishment of Japan' s comprehensive emergency disaster relief system.

 The JDR Law was partially amended in June 1992, making it possible for the Minister for Foreign Affairs, after consultations with the Minister of Defense, to send teams from the Japanese Self-Defense Force units (SDF) when large-scale aid is required following a large-scale disaster and self-sufficient activities are required in the disaster area.